 Soldiers! don’t give yourselves to brutes – men who despise you – enslave you – who regiment your lives – tell you what to do – what to think and what to feel!
 Who drills you – diet you – treat you like cattle, use you as cannon fodder.

 Don’t give yourselves to these unnatural men – machine men with machine minds and machine hearts!
 You are not machines!
-You are not cattle!
+Also you are not cattle!
 You are men!
-You have the love of humanity in your hearts!
+Have the love of humanity in your hearts!
 You don’t hate!
 Only the unloved hate – the unloved and the unnatural!
 Soldiers!
 Don’t fight for slavery!
 Fight for liberty!

 Braveheart | Mel Gibson (1995)